Alithiel31/Alithiel31/README.md

  - - -
  ## 🧰 Professional part

-Pharmaceutical Manufacturing Technician, I'm currently following a online course to became Web and Mobile app Designer and Developper.
+Pharmaceutical Manufacturing Technician at the start, I'm currently following a online course to became Web and Mobile app Designer and Developper.
 Be patient !
 I've got a lot of news about my skills to bring here very soon !

 ## How to Join me ?